-Alleged violations of the Code of Conduct will be investigated with due process.
-Upon becoming aware of an alleged Code of Conduct violation, the Athletics & Activities Director/designee will begin an investigation process and discuss Due Process with the student who was involved in the alleged violation.
+Alleged violations of the Code of Conduct will be investigated with due process.Upon becoming aware of an alleged Code of Conduct violation, the Athletics & Activities Director/designee will begin an investigation process and discuss Due Process with the student who was involved in the alleged violation.
 During an investigation, it is expected that the student will be truthful, cooperative, and forthcoming with information.
-See Figure 1 on Page 28.
+Any identifiable and verifiable image, photo, or video which implicates a student to have been in violation of any part of this code of conduct will be considered a violation of the code.